 The IBIS-ATM Task Group spent several meetings to discuss the problems discovered in the AMI flow in the months of September, October and November of 2009.
-On November 17, 2009 the IBIS-ATM Task Group arrived to a solution which was then considered the final version of the flow proposal.
+In November the IBIS-ATM Task Group arrived to a solution which was then considered the final version of the flow proposal.

-When the topic was revisited in April 2010, several EDA vendors opposed the addition of the new Boolean parameter "Init_Returns_Filter", and it was also discovered that the flow diagram did not show the existing Boolean parameter "Init_Returns_Impulse".
+When the topic was revisited in April 2010, several EDA vendors opposed the addition of the new Boolean parameter "Init Returns Filter", and it was also discovered that the flow diagram did not show the existing Boolean parameter "Init_Returns_Impulse".
 Several additional ambiguities and interpretation differences of the existing specification were discovered during these discussions.
 As a result, work started over in search for a flow diagram that was acceptable to the participants of the ATM Task Group.
-After several meetings and detailed discussions, a new flow diagram was accepted by the participants of the ATM Task Group on June 22, 2010.